 Main output is annual data.
 Variables include - age at death, sex, marital status, country of birth, duration of residence, month and year of occurrence, year of registration, usual residence of deceased, state of registration, Aboriginal and Torres Strait Islander deaths.

-Australian Standard Geographical Classification (ASGC) for Usual Residence
+Australian Statistical Geography Standard (ASGS) for Usual Residence

 Standard Australian Classification of Countries (SACC) for Country of Birth